Name: Sylvia Kouvali

 I like to think Rodeo was a driving force in making Istanbul the art city it has become today.
 Tophane is now a neighborhood that people visit specifically to see art, whether it’s at the Istanbul Modern museum or at smaller galleries like Rodeo.
 I’m proud of that.

 As told to Lawrence Osborne.
-This appeared in the May/June 2012 issue.
 Photo by Metin Oner.

 See all of Sylvia Kouvali’s favorite places in Istanbul: